 Ahmet Barakat was found guilty and sentenced to two life sentences by an Istanbul court on March 13, 2018, Reuters reported.

 A local appeals court in Istanbul approved the life sentences on February 5, 2019, according to local reports.
-The Supreme Court of Appeals will also review the case; a date has not been set for the review.
+A review by the Supreme Court of Appeals was still pending in late 2020.